MichaIng/DietPi-Docs/docs/dietpi_tools/system_maintenance.md

     **Therefore, DietPi-Backup should only be used to/from a directory which handles Linux file attributes like NFS.**

-    Remark: In the case that the `rsync` package is not installed, this is done automatically once you start a backup or restore.

 ### Automatic daily backup

 `Dietpi-Backup` gives the option of an automatic daily backup function (controlled via the Linux `cron` mechanism).